 - Check your UIC email regularly.
 Communication from the university will be sent to your UIC email, not your personal email. - AT certificate program students are considered non-degree seeking by the university.
-However, upon completion, the AT certificate will be marked on a student's transcript. - All non-degree seeking AT certificate program students should register for courses through UIC's Extended Campus program (see step-by-step directions above). - The AT certificate program can be earned concurrently with a UIC degree (e.g., OTD, M.Ed.).
+However, upon completion, the AT certificate will be marked on a student's transcript. - All non-degree seeking AT certificate program students should register for courses through UIC Online (see step-by-step directions above). - The AT certificate program can be earned concurrently with a UIC degree (e.g., OTD, M.Ed.).
 Students admitted to a degree program at UIC should apply through a separate process and will need to complete paperwork to add the certificate program to their course of study.
-Contact atcp@uic.edu for assistance with this process. - Newly admitted AT certificate program students must register for at least one course during their term of entry.
-AT certificate program students admitted after the May 1st deadline are considered Fall entry and must register for a Fall course.
-AT certificate program students admitted after the Nov 1st deadline are considered Spring entry and must register for a Spring course. - Nondegree students are not eligible for a leave of absence for any reason, although they may take off a semester and adjoining summer session and still hold continuing student status.
-Nondegree students who take off more than one semester and an adjoining summer session must reapply for admission (no application fee required) if future registration is desired.
-Readmission is not guaranteed. - During the last term of their program, AT certificate program students must file an "Intent to Complete a Campus Certificate" form with the university to receive their certificate, assuming all requirements have been met5.
+Contact atcp@uic.edu for assistance with this process. - Newly admitted AT certificate program students must register for at least one course during their term of entry to enroll in the program.
+Failure to enroll requires reapplication to the program should the student wish to pursue the AT certificate in the future.
+Readmission is not guaranteed. - Nondegree certificate students are not eligible for a leave of absence for any reason, although they may take off a semester and adjoining summer session and still hold continuing student status.
+Nondegree certificate students who take off more than one semester and an adjoining summer session must reapply for admission if future registration is desired.
+Readmission is not guaranteed. - During the last term of their program, AT certificate program students must file an "Intent to Complete a Campus Certificate" form with the university to receive their certificate, assuming all requirements have been met4.
 Failure to file the "Intent to Complete" form will result in not receiving the certificate.
 Notices are sent out by email from the university during the middle of each term with a subject line that may refer to filing an "Intent to Graduate" form. - If a student fails to submit all required assignments or is absent from the final examination, coursework is considered incomplete.
 Incomplete course work will typically result in a failing grade if it is not completed within the designated time limit.
 The "I" may be assigned instead of a grade only when all the following conditions are met: - The student has been making satisfactory progress in the course; - The student is unable to complete all course work due to unusual circumstances that are beyond personal control and are acceptable to the instructor; and - The student presents these reasons before the final grade roster is due.
 An "I" must be removed no later than one calendar year after the incurrence. - Students can repeat a course for credit if: - The course is designated in the Schedule of Classes with the phrase "May be repeated for credit." - The course is one in which a grade of D, E, F, or U was received.
 In such cases the course can be repeated only once and counted only once toward the certificate requirements; the original grade continues to be included in the computation of the Graduate Degree GPA.
 The approval of both the instructor who will give the course and the director of graduate studies is required. - The course is one in which a student has received a permanent Incomplete (I).

-5 The form will be available at https://apps.registrar.uic.edu/student_records/certificates/
+4 The form will be available at https://apps.registrar.uic.edu/student_records/certificates/